Concept · article 09 of 18

 The daily-slice allocation is one of the things that makes nouz different from a typical bookkeeping tool.
 Most accounting software shows you fixed costs only when they're paid — rent hits the books on the 1st of the month, salaries on payday. nouz spreads them across every day they apply, so your daily EBIT reflects an honest share of overhead rather than swinging wildly based on when bills landed.

-If we only subtracted rent on the first of the month, EBIT would look great for 30 days and catastrophic for one.
-That's not useful for daily decision-making.
-Slicing the rent across all days means every day's EBIT reflects its honest share of the fixed-cost overhead — and the daily number stays meaningful day-to-day.
+Because subtracting rent only on the first of the month would make EBIT look great for 30 days and catastrophic for one — useless for daily decision-making.
+Slicing the rent across every day means each day's EBIT reflects its honest share of the fixed-cost overhead, so the daily number stays meaningful day-to-day.
+The same logic applies to weekly, yearly and daily costs: all get normalised to a daily slice so the daily P&L line is consistent.

 The same logic applies to weekly costs (cleaner service, weekly accountant), yearly costs (annual licences, insurance), and daily costs (rare, but per-diem casual labour fits).
 All get normalised to a daily slice so the daily P&L line is consistent.